 Students who wish to transfer in credits taken at another institution during their studies at Potomac may do so.
 However, it is in the student’s interest to clear the course the student intends to take with an academic advisor to ensure that the course is a Potomac equivalent prior to registering at the outside institution.
 Substitutions for specific courses are always considered.
 For example, a broad-based history course may be substituted for World Civilizations or a natural science course may be substituted for Environmental Science.
 Courses without equivalency will not be considered for transfer.
 As for any transfer credit, only courses for which a grade of “C” (2.0) or higher was earned are considered.
 Student must submit an official transcript of the course within one semester of having taken it.

-University of the Potomac grants transfer credits of 60 semester hours to students who have completed Associate degrees awarded by a regionally or nationally accredited US institution.
+University of the Potomac grants transfer credits of 60 semester hours to students who have completed Associate degrees awarded by an accredited US institution.
 Students whose associate degrees have been accepted in transfer are considered to have completed lower division requirements for a Bachelor of Science degree at Potomac.
 If there are prerequisite courses students need to take for upper division Potomac courses, students are required to take these.

 At a baccalaureate level, no more than 60 hours of transfer credit earned through non-traditional methods such as CLEP, DANTES/DSST, military training and credit for work experience may be applied toward graduation requirements.
 At an associate level, no more than 30 hours of transfer credit earned through non-traditional methods such as CLEP, DANTES/DSST and military training may be applied toward graduation requirements.